hamidrahmani/GettingStarted_Buildroot/README.md

 Note: dont forget to create / doublecheck the ssh-key
+- create the keys if not already availabe
     - ssh-keygen -t ed25519 -C "deine-email@example.com"
 - copy the .pub key in your github under ssh-key
 - test your access
     - ssh -T git@github.com

 steps done so far:
 - donwload the zip file from https://github.com/buildroot/buildroot